Kotryna Kulbytė

-Kotryna Kulbytė is a Lithuanian football analyst, coaches instructor, UEFA PRO-level football coach who currently leads the Uzbekistan women's national team.
+Kotryna Kulbytė is a Lithuanian UEFA PRO-level football coach who currently leads the Uzbekistan women's national team.
+She also worked as football analyst, coaches instructor.

 Career

-From 2014 to 2018 she was boys youth coach in several Lithuanian football clubs' academy.
-At the same time, from 2015 to 2018 – assistant coach in Lithuania national Women's U15 team.

-From 2015 to 2018 she was an assistant coach in Lithuanian national WU15 and WU17 teams.
-From 2016 to 2019 served as a head coach in Lithuanian national girls football academy.
+From 2014 to 2018 she was a youth coach for boys in several Lithuanian football clubs' academy.
+At the same time, from 2015 to 2018 she was an assistant coach in Lithuania WU15 and WU17 teams.
+From 2016 to 2019, she served as a head coach in Lithuanian national girls football academy.